MaddieM4/python-djdns/README.md

 ```

 This should even work seamlessly for alternative data directories as long as they are git repositories, such that 'git pull' will bring the data up-to-date.

+## Uninstalling DJDNS

+All global stuff installation stuff will be cleaned up if you run:

+    $ sudo ./scripts/uninstall.sh

+This will stop the service if it's running, remove installed files, etc.

 # Development setup